WestPeakResearch/WestPeakWebsite/src/content/Team/Eden-Vasica/index.md

 ---
 type: "team"
 name: "Eden Vasica"
-degree: "Bachelor of International Economics | Year 3"
+degree: "Bachelor of International Economics - Academic Track | Year 4"
-position: "Senior Analyst"
+position: "Co-Director"
-management: "False"
+management: "True"
 research: ["GLEN_HBM_Eden_Vasica.pdf"]
 headshot: Eden_Vasica_V2.jpg
 ---

 Eden is a third-year student in the Bachelor of International Economics program at UBC and minoring in mathematics.
-Last summer, Eden worked in operations at Scotiabank Global Banking and Markets and will be heading to CIBC Capital Markets next summer as a Corporate Banking analyst.
+Eden has completed internships in Investment Banking and Corporate Banking at RBC Capital Markets and CIBC Capital Markets respectively.

-Outside of school and work, Eden enjoys playing rugby, hitting the gym, and hiking.
+Outside of school and work, Eden enjoys playing rugby, hiking, and surfing.